kwccoin/Ethminer-for-macOS/README.md

 make -j8
 ```

-5. Afterwards, run `cmake` again, but on your current directory, the build directory
+5. Afterwards, run `cmake` again, but on your current directory, the build directory.
 ```
 cmake --build .
 ```

 ## Launching `ethminer`
 Once installation succedes, go to the `ethminer` directory (from the build directory).
 Type in `./ethminer` and you're good to go.

 ## Support
 While I am a full-time programmer, I do not use C/C++ in my daily life, at least not at a level where I can actively develop this fork.
 However, with that being said, I will do my best to maintain this fork as issues arise.